 Like trade schools, some vocational institutes offer data analyst courses and certificates.
 Vocational schools focus on teaching practical skills.
 You can become a data analyst with or without a degree by enhancing your skills through vocational training.
 However, if you want to become a data scientist, you’ll probably need to complete a bachelor’s degree.

 Is a Data Analytics Apprenticeship Worth It?

 A data analyst apprenticeship will help you learn advanced data analytics skills through mentorship and work-based learning.
 Most data analytics apprenticeships are paid learning experiences.
 Even better, data analyst apprentices have a high chance of getting hired by the company they intern at.

 A data analyst apprenticeship is a worthwhile step to starting a career as a data analyst.
 However, apprenticeship programs can be hard to get into, and they aren’t the only way to start your career.
 Data analytics bootcamps are another way to gain intensive training, hands-on experience, and mentorship.

 Data Analytics Apprenticeship FAQ

 Much like an employee, an apprentice should receive at least minimum wage in the state they work in.
-Data analytics apprenticeships usually pay higher because of the skill qualifications required before starting the program.
-Apprentices also enjoy the same benefits such as sick leave, allowances, and health insurance.
+Data analytics apprenticeships usually pay more than minimum wage because of the education requirements needed to enroll in the program.
+Apprentices also enjoy some of the same benefits as employees such as sick leave and health insurance.